Nurse education: Nursing specialties

-There are a variety of areas where nurses can specialise in and they may decide they want to be qualified in one or several specialities over the course of their career.
+There are a variety of areas where nurses can specialize in and they may decide they want to be qualified in one or several specialties over the course of their career.
 There are four main branches of nursing: Adult nursing, Children's Nursing, Mental Health Nursing and Learning Disability Nursing.
-Here are an array of some of the nursing specialty fields available:
+Previous studies that examined nursing students' choice of specialization field found that there are common points in the training process when they formulate their decision regarding their desired field of specialty.
+They found that the students considered four aspects when making their decision: choosing between working in a hospital or a community-based medical clinic, choosing a hospital department, choosing a specific hospital, and the perception of the ideal hospital to work in, which includes a combination of satisfactory working conditions, geographic proximity, and a pleasant social atmosphere.